davidyz0/aurora/benchmarks/README.md

-All tests are ran single-threaded, for tokio it would be the `current_thread` runtime
+All tests are ran single-threaded, for tokio it would be the `current_thread` runtime.
+(Note: multithreading is still WIP)

 ![](./Echo%20server%20QPS%20(2,000%20clients).svg)